 Rank the Vote Ohio is a statewide nonpartisan nonprofit to improve election integrity and reduce polarization through Instant Runoffs with Ranked Choice Voting (RCV).
 Founded by a politically diverse group of volunteers in 2020, Rank the Vote Ohio educates fellow Buckeyes about RCV and its benefits in order to achieve our mission of “greater choice, a stronger voice, and a representative democracy that works for all Ohioans."
 Through in-person and online outreach, including regional chapters, we're increasing our volunteers, donations, and endorsements to show that Instant Runoffs are possible in Ohio.
-We've gained thousands of supporters, including bipartisan support in the Ohio Statehouse, but RCV will probably require a ballot initiative like in other states.
-We need to keep raising awareness and support so that a ballot initiative can be possible in 2024!

-As of April 2023, Rank the Vote Ohio has more than 7,500 registered supporters from all over our state.
+As of November 2024, Rank the Vote Ohio has more than 20,000 registered supporters from all over our state.
 You can add your name here.

-Executive Director:Chief Operating Officer: Denise Riley grew up in North Ridgeville, Ohio.
-She received her bachelor’s from Kent State University in nursing.
-In 2015, she was elected to the School Board of Switzerland of Ohio Local School District, and served for 4 years (2 as board president).
-Denise joined Rank The Vote Ohio in 2020 as a volunteer for the Volunteer Mobilization and Onboarding Team and continues to serve as a volunteer, now overseeing general operations and leading Team Leads and All-Volunteer Meetings.
+Executive Director: Denise Riley grew up in North Ridgeville and now lives with her family in Monroe County.
+She received her bachelor’s in nursing from Kent State University.
+In 2015, Denise was elected to the School Board of Switzerland of Ohio Local School District, and served for 4 years (2 as board president).
+Denise joined Rank The Vote Ohio's Volunteer Mobilization and Onboarding Team in 2020 and led various teams as a volunteer before she was appointed as Executive Director in July 2024.

 Volunteer Mobilization and Phonebank Lead: Dani Morris discovered Rank the Vote Ohio in 2022 and knew immediately that Ranked Choice Voting was something that could help Ohio immensely.
 As a longtime poll worker and activist with various organizations, she understands that it takes a clear vision and strong network-building to achieve our goals.
 A lifelong Columbus resident, she earned her bachelor's degree in Journalism from The Ohio State University.
 Dani has mainly volunteered with the Volunteer Mobilization and Onboarding team and is an active member of the Central Chapter.
 "RCV empowers people to vote their conscience without worrying about spoiler candidates or whether a candidate is considered electable."

 Central Ohio Chapter Lead: Grace Leng started volunteering with Rank the Vote Ohio after the 2020 Election, with hope to ease polarization and to create more meaningful choices.
 Grace has been civically active in the Ohio Asian American community and has led or supported efforts increasing awareness of Asian American history, promoting voter participation, and community services.
 Professionally, Grace is a data scientist.
 She holds a Bachelor's degree in Investment Economics and a Master’s in Applied Economics from the University of Cincinnati.
-She has been calling Columbus home for 17 years.
+She has been calling Columbus home since 2005.
 Grace believes that “Ranked Choice Voting is the common sense solution to the dysfunction of our current voting system.
 It provides the right incentives to politicians to cooperate with each other and replace partisan squabbling with pragmatic solutions to real issues.”

 Regional Organizer for Central Ohio: Debbie Schaffner grew up and currently lives in Baltimore, Ohio.
 She received her Bachelor's from The Ohio State University.
 Debbie currently serves on the Village of Baltimore Village Council and the Basil Joint Fire District Fire Board.
 She is also active as an AARP volunteer, advocating for public policies that benefit Ohioans 50 and over.
 Debbie joined Rank The Vote Ohio in January 2023 as a volunteer and now continues to volunteer alongside her duties as Regional Organizer.
 "I'm behind Ranked Choice Voting because it ensures that officeholders are elected by a majority, voters are more informed by non-toxic campaigning, and third party candidates receive a fair chance."